Danicodes/danicodes.github.io/_posts/2016-04-06-challenge-accepted.md

     (based on current job openings)?

-<u>*Hourly*</u>
+*<u>Hourly</u>*

-Office of Collective Bargaining offers the lowest houly rate, offering two positions ranging from $9 to $10.
+Office of Collective Bargaining offers the lowest hourly rate, offering two positions ranging from $9 to $10.

 Department of Health & Mental Hygiene and Fire Department offer the highest salary range from $71 to $76.

-<u>*Daily*
+*<u>Daily*

 Department of Citywide Admin Services offers the lowest start and end salary at $232

 Department of Sanitation offers the highest start and end salary at $406

-<u>*Annually*
+*<u>Annually*

 Department of Environmental Protection offers the lowest start salary range -- $25,997

 Admin Trials and Hearings offers the lowest end salary range -- $29,000

-Department of Health & Mental Hygiene offers the maximum end salary range -- $218,799/yr.
+Department of Health & Mental Hygiene offers the maximum end salary range -- $218,799.

-Department of Environmental Protection offers the maximum starting salary range -- $198,518/yr.
+Department of Environmental Protection offers the maximum starting salary range -- $198,518.